Jmends/MunchMap/README.md

 Welcome to Munch Map
-Enter your current address to get a random Restaurant in your area (press q to quit) 123 Main St, New York
+Enter your current address to get a random Restaurant in your area (press q to quit) 123 app.Main St, New York
 Now choose a radius (5, 10, 15)
 10
 Name: Pizza Place